-8.Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)
+8. Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)

 The CM hardware component cannot be certified by the FCC as it is not a standalone device.
-It is a sub-chip imbedded in the Qualcomm Snapdragon 625 SoC which is also not a standalone device, but rather intended to be used within a COTS device which would undergo standard FCC certification for EMI/EMC.
+It is a sub-chip imbedded in the Qualcomm Snapdragon 660 SoC and 636 SoC which are also not a standalone device, but rather intended to be used within a COTS device which would undergo standard FCC certification for EMI/EMC.